Sometimes an event occurs and time stands still.

 We ALL have a story.
 We each have our own memories.

-What is your memory on that fateful day?
+Your turn.
+What is your memory of that fateful day?